jimmyskull/LUAunit/doc/index.rst

 The difference between failures and errors are:

-* luaunit assertion functions generate failures
+* LUAunit assertion functions generate failures
 * any unexpected error during execution generates an error
 * failures or errors during setup() or teardown() always generate errors